Gouster4/silent-debugging/README.md

 > settings put global development_settings_enabled 2

-And some sleep tricks to actually get it working.
+Also an infinite loop and one minute sleep interval to actually get it working.

 ## How does it work?
 Most detection checks if those values are not 1 to detect debugging.